I’ve been reading and writing a bit about habits lately.

 Our character is basically a composite of our habits.
 Because they are consistent, often unconscious patterns, they constantly, daily, express our character.” – Stephen Covey

 This one is interesting.
-This one talks about your character, who you are as a person and how your habits impact that.
-Want to be a better person, develop better habits.
+This one talks about your character, who you are as a person, and how your habits impact that.
+Want to be a better person, and develop better habits.
 If you want to be a kinder person, make it a habit to be kind to people.
 If you want to be a forgiving person, get into the habit of forgiveness.

 Make sure that what you are doing on a consistent basis is who you want to be.